 - Staff energized and motivated to apply program information to organization situations

 - Leaders prepared to address issues

 - Recognition for community involvement

-Download the Leadership Summit Application (pdf).
+Download the Leadership Summit Application.
 Follow the instructions to submit your application.

 For more information contact:

-The September-through-May curriculum guides a selected group of diverse community professionals through a highly interactive series of cutting edge sessions on critical regional issues and leadership development.
-Sessions include leadership training and communication style workshops, leadership book reviews, site visits, panel discussions with local leaders and interactive topical challenges presented by local key decision makers.
-This is to inspire participants to address community challenges while providing opportunities to enhance self-awareness of leadership approaches.
+The September-through-May curriculum guides a selected group of diverse community professionals through a highly interactive series of sessions on critical regional issues and leadership development.
+Sessions include leadership training and communication style workshops, site visits, and panel discussions with local leaders and key decision makers.
+This is to inspire participants to address community challenges, while providing opportunities to enhance self-awareness of leadership approaches.